|*Vesicular stomatitis information on this site has been updated. Read the An Unwelcome Sign of Summer: Vesicular Stomatitis article here.|

 During a 1982 outbreak in an Idaho dairy herd, 320 cows out of a 500-cow herd contracted the disease.
 The total cost of this outbreak was about $50,000 to the farm (Leder, R. R., Mass, J., & Evermann, J. F., 1983).
 Outbreaks impact the livestock exhibitions as well.
 The 2019 Trapper’s Stampede Rodeo at the Cody Stampede Park in Wyoming was postponed due to fears that the participating horses would be exposed to VS. The Ohio Department of Agriculture designated an import restriction for horses from states with confirmed or suspected cases of VS, potentially affecting entrants to the world’s largest single-breed horse show, the All-American Horse Congress scheduled for October 1, 2019, at the Ohio Expo Center.

 Check for Movement Restrictions

-Vesicular stomatitis can quickly compromise the health of agricultural animals, and adversely impact local and regional economies.
+VS can quickly compromise the health of agricultural animals and adversely impact local and regional economies.
 In the event of a disease outbreak like this, take extra precautions for your horses and other livestock by practicing the biosecurity measures discussed here, and monitor for signs regularly.
 States may impose certain restrictions for horses and livestock coming from VS affected states.
 Click on this link to the Colorado Department of Agriculture website for an example of state restrictions in place during the 2019 VS outbreak.
-Check with your state animal health officials, or those in the destination state, for information about livestock movement restrictions and other requirements.
+Check with your state animal health officials or those in the destination state for information about livestock movement restrictions and other requirements.